Nel Drip Coffee: Coffee Brewed Like Tea

 What is Nel Drip Coffee?

 Nel drip coffee is a specific pour-over method that results in vast under-extraction.
-The brew method uses a different water temperature, grind size, coffee-to-water ratio and even pouring technique than modern pour-overs.
+The brew method uses a different water temperature, filter, grind size, coffee-to-water ratio and even pouring technique than modern pour-overs.

 What Does Nel Drip Taste Like?

 The nel drip flavor profile is similar to both cold brew and mulled wine.

 The similarity to cold brew stems largely from the grind size and water temperature, which are similar to cold brew’s although not identical.
 These factors create a mellow and smooth flavor like cold brew has, although the two traits aren’t quite as extreme as they are in cold brew.
 The body isn’t as heavy as cold brew’s.

 The similarity to mulled wine comes from how the nel drip filter is treated.
 The filter is never properly washed, but instead rinsed and stored wet.
 This creates complexity as more coffee is brewed through the filter, and it introduces complex notes that aren’t found in a single batch of beans itself.

 Brewing nel drip coffee requires specific equipment and specific technique.

 The equipment needed for nel drip coffee includes: